 The IMCoS Journal is the mouthpiece of the Society and members receive it four times a year in Spring, Summer, Autumn and Winter.
 It has grown over the last 30 years from a simple two-sheet newsletter to a 64-page glossy colour production with a wide range of articles of interest to lovers and collectors of early maps.
 Any member is welcome to submit an article or news item and we like to publish reports on all the Society’s meetings including the annual International Symposium and Collectors’ Evening where members bring their maps to display and have identified.
 We also have regular features like a Letter from the Chairman, book reviews on newly-published books, You Write to Us with letters to the editor and Worth a Look which highlights unusual and interesting maps.
 IMCoS Matters cover all the Society’s activities and Mapping Matters gives you news from the mapping community around the World.

-Featured articles in the Spring 2013 issue include:
+Featured articles in the Summer 2013 issue include:

 Advertising space is also available and advertising rates are quite reasonable (see below).